 Zoning Board of Appeals

-The Zoning Board of Appeals is a quasi-judicial board whose role is to interpret the Framingham Zoning Bylaw in appeals of denied building permits or other determinations of the Building Commissioner; and to hear petitions for Special Permits and Variances subject to the requirements of Mass.
+The Zoning Board of Appeals (ZBA) is a quasi-judicial board whose role is to interpret the Framingham Zoning Bylaw in appeals of denied building permits or other determinations of the Building Commissioner; and to hear petitions for Special Permits and Variances subject to the requirements of Mass.
 General Laws Chapter 40A.
 The Board acts as the Sign Appeals Board, authorized under Article VII of the local bylaws, empowered to decide appeals and petitions for variances for signs that do not comply.
 Finally, the Board has jurisdiction over affordable housing projects proposed under M.G.L.
 Chapter 40B.

 Terms last 3 years for full members with rotating appointments (1 member’s term expires each year); 1-year terms for Associates.

 Members must be able to attend regular meetings.
 Members appointed to a case must be present for all meetings at which that case is discussed; otherwise, a decision may not be considered valid.
 They must review case materials before the meeting and be prepared to discuss and ask questions.
 Review and learn the requirements of the Zoning Bylaw and Chapter 40A (training provided).
 Determine, based on the law, whether a given petition should be granted or denied.